 What is Related Party Transactions?

-Related Party Transaction is a transaction/ deal/ arrangement between two related parties for the transfer of resources, services or obligations, irrespective of whether a price is charged.
-A related party transaction can have an effect on the statement of profit or loss and financial position of an entity.
-The requirement to disclose related party transactions between related parties in Financial Statement is necessary.
+Related Party Transaction is a transaction/ deal/ arrangement between two related parties for the transfer of resources, services or obligations, irrespective of whether a price is charged and it can have an effect on the statement of profit or loss and financial position of an entity.
+The requirement to disclose such transactions between related parties in Financial Statement is necessary.
 Also, Related parties may enter into transactions that unrelated parties may not.

 - Transactions with Relatives of Owner of Entity.

 ABC Ltd. has investment and holds 26% Shareholding of CDE Ltd. And CDE ltd. hold shares 51% of EFG ltd.

 Company CDE ltd is an Associate Company of Company ABC ltd as it has more than 20% shareholding of Company CDE ltd. Transactions between these companies, i.e., ABC ltd and Associate Company, i.e., CDE ltd to be disclosed in the Financial Statement of CompanyFinancial Statement Of CompanyFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
 These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels.
 ABC ltd. and at the time of preparation of consolidated Financial StatementsConsolidated Financial StatementsConsolidated Financial Statements are the financial statements of the overall group, which include all three key financial statements – income statement, cash flow statement, and balance sheet – and represent the sum total of its parents and all of its subsidiaries..